schwartzm/pulse/README.md

 ```
 `GET /pulse/?domain=website.reddit.r.news|auto.truck.review|website.major.news` Returns the most recent sentiment data for domains x, w, and a.
 Order not guaranteed.
 Response payload same as `GET /api/1/pulse/`, but limted to the specified domains in the "domain=" query parameter.

+## Domain Read API
-`GET /domain/` Returns a list of the available domains for which sentiment is calculated.
-The sentiment values are not returned.
+`GET /domain/` Returns a list of the available domains over which sentiment is calculated.
+Notice that the sentiment values are not returned for each domain.
+This would be for making a list of available domains.

+Example response:

 ```
 {
   "data": {
     "kind": "domainMetaInfo",
     "items": [{
-      "kind": "domainInfo",
+      "kind": "domainMetaInfo",
       "domainId": "website.reddit.r.news",
       "summary": "This is the pulse of the domain...", "created": "2017-04-0326:13:00"